The many routes to the ubiquitous Bradley-Terry model: Objective function maximization

 In the notation used in this paper, and keeping the unit radius, any result vector $\mathbf{x_{ij}}$ representing a win for $i$ over $j$ will have value $1/\sqrt{2}$ in the $i$th position, $-1/\sqrt{2}$ in the $j$th position and zero elsewhere.
 The sum over all such results is therefore

-which is the form of the likelihood maximisation that gives the Bradley-Terry rating (see Section \ref{sec: exp family} for further details).
-Thus, a geometric interpretation of rating where one minimises the aggregate angles between results and rating on a sphere returns the Bradley-Terry ratings.
-One nice feature of this motivation is the ready extendability to scenarios of differing numbers of competitors in each contest, while maintaining consistency with Bradley-Terry in the pairwise contest case.
+which is the form of the likelihood maximization that gives the Bradley--Terry rating (see Section \ref{sec: exp family} for further details).
+Thus, a geometric interpretation of rating where one minimizes the aggregate angles between result vectors and a rating vector on a sphere returns the Bradley--Terry ratings.
+One nice feature of this motivation is the ready extendability to scenarios of differing numbers of competitors in each contest, while maintaining consistency with Bradley--Terry in the pairwise contest case.
 This is discussed further in Section \ref{sec: sports ranking}.

-\citet{mccullagh1993models} also demonstrates the link to Mallows' $\phi$-model and the von Mises-Fisher distribution.
+\citet{mccullagh1993models} also demonstrates the link to Mallows' $\phi$-model and the von Mises--Fisher distribution.
 These are presented in Section \ref{sec: standard models}.